VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 - `xWinExt`, `yWinExt` window x extent, window y extent
 - `xViewExt`, `yViewExt` viewport x extent, viewport y extent

-The transfer principal of above formulas is: the scale of certain distance value in device space and extent value of coordinates should be equal to the scale of page space, in other words, the logical origin (xWinOrg, `yWinOrg`) is always mapped as device origin (xViewOrg, `yViewOrg`).
+The transfer principal of above formulas is: the scale of certain distance value in device space and extent value of coordinates should be equal to the scale of page space, in other words, the logical origin (`xWinOrg`, `yWinOrg`) is always mapped as device origin (`xViewOrg`, `yViewOrg`).

 These two formulas use the origin and extent of both window and viewport.
 We can see from this that the scale between the extent of viewport and the extent of window is the conversion factor.

 MiniGUI provides two functions to realize the conversion between device coordinates and logical coordinates. `LPtoDP` is used to convert from logical coordinates to device coordinates, while `DPtoLP` is used to convert from device coordinates to logical coordinates:

 ```cpp
 void GUIAPI DPtoLP (HDC hdc, POINT* pPt);
 void GUIAPI LPtoDP (HDC hdc, POINT* pPt);
 ```
-This conversion relies on the mapping mode of device context hdc as well as the origin and extent of the window and the viewport.
+This conversion relies on the mapping mode of device context `hdc` as well as the origin and extent of the window and the viewport.
 Those x and y coordinates included in the structure `POINT` `pPt` will be converted into other coordinates in another coordinate system.

-In the `MiniGUI`’s source codes (src/newgdi/coor.c), the conversion between `LPtoDP` and `DPtoLP` are implemented as follow.
+In the `MiniGUI`’s source codes (`src/newgdi/coor.c`), the conversion between `LPtoDP` and `DPtoLP` are implemented as follow.
 It can be seen that the coordinate conversion between them is based on the formulas mentioned above.